 - Place the full-sized spare tire on the right rear.

 - Take the tire that would have been placed on the right rear and make it the new spare.

-It is important to note that if you do choose to incorporate your full-sized spare, only do so when it is still new.
-After a spare has aged without use, it should be maintained as the spare rather than rotated into service with newer tires.
+It is important to note that if you choose to incorporate your full-sized spare, only do so when it is still new.
+After a spare tire has aged without use, it should be maintained as the spare rather than rotated into service with newer tires.